-The past few months, I’ve spent a lot of time thinking about the onboarding experience for students entering General Assembly’s Web Development Immersive (WDI) program.
-WDI is a 12-week, full-time program that gives people the foundation and skills needed to become full-stack web developer.
+Over the years, we’ve spent a lot of time thinking about the onboarding experience for students entering our Software Engineering Immersive (SEI) program.
+SEI is a 12-week, full-time program that gives people the foundation and skills needed to become full-stack web developer.

 From 9 am to 9 pm on weekdays, and all day Saturdays and Sundays, students are immersed in code.
 Because the program is so intense and the learning curve so steep, we, along with other coding immersives (also known as “bootcamps”), advise students to start preparing before they arrive on day one.

 Pretty standard is the concept of “pre-work”: 50-100 hours of readings, tutorials, and exercises designed to give everyone a foundation in basic web development concepts, as well as level set the class.
 At GA, students cover Git, HTML, CSS, and Ruby before starting SEI.

 A lot of incoming students stop with the technical pre-work.
 And that’s really dangerous.
 Because whether you succeed or fail in an immersive coding program is not just dependent on how much you prepare before you start.

 Anything that accelerates your growth in such a short amount of time will ask a lot of you.
 These programs challenge you to fail and recover quickly.
 They ask you to meet lots of new people and trust them quickly.
 They ask you to keep an intense level of focus while learning a seemingly insurmountable amount of material.
 For goodness’ sake, they also ask you to change your sleeping and eating habits, and see less of your family and friends!